Str4y-Cat/Boids/readme.md

-# 3D Boids Simulation Tool using JavaScript, Three.js, and WebGL
+# 3D Boids Simulation Tool

 ![Boid Simulation](./static/img/Capture8.PNG)
 ## Description
 three-boids-js is a JavaScript library designed to help developers easily create and customize boid simulations directly in the browser.
-Inspired by Craig Reynolds' "Boids" algorithm, this tool provides a straightforward API to create, control, and visualize flocks of boids with minimal setup.
+Inspired by Craig Reynolds' "Boids" algorithm, this tool aims to provide a straightforward API to create, control, and visualize flocks of boids with minimal setup.

 ## Features
 - **Easy Setup:** Quickly initialize boid simulations with a simple configuration.